j-valdiviezo/j-valdiviezo.github.io/_pages/teaching.md

 Science Clubs
 ------

-I co-designed the curriculum and co-instructed four one-week intensive courses for undergraduates.
+I co-designed the curriculum and co-instructed four one-week intensive courses for undergraduates organized by ![link]{https://www.scienceclubsint.org/}Science Clubs International.

 * Dancing with Enzymes: Designing the Drugs of the Future - EN (Mar.
 2021)
   * <p><a href="/files/SyllabusSCI.pdf">Syllabus</a></p>